RunKingProgram/Hi-GLMM/README.md

 #### filename
 An object class of character: the filename before the suffix of plink files.
 The three plink file must have a same filename, for example, “filename.bed”, “filename.bim” and “filename.bam”.
 #### h2
-An object class of numeric: Heritability will be used for estimating breeding values.
+An object class of numeric.
+Heritability will be used for estimating breeding values.
 Must provide, if ebv = NULL.
 #### ebv
 Estimated breeding values.
 NULL by default.
 #### gdata